JungSeoro/react-native-dockerize/README.md

 ```
 > docker-compose up
 ```
-If the app is not installed on the device, build it with the command below, otherwise run the app.
+If the app is not installed on the device, build it with command below, otherwise run the app.
 ```
 > docker exec -it react-native sh -c "cd /vol && npx react-native run-android"
 ```